rhel-labs/learn-katacoda/sql-server-ubi/step5.md

-# Connect to SQL Server and Query Data
+# Query In-Memory OLTP data in SQL Server

 Run the script to create the in-memory table and load data